muratk3n/thirdwave/en/README.md

 ---

+All of a sudden UK is getting hammered from all directions..
+Royal racism claims, then AstraZeneca vacc problems, and now Irish border issues heating with EU.

+---

 Hey is clearly into fuels, so he'd be into an H2 based econ (didnt Mercedes give him a fuel-cell car?)